Biden’s prism of loss: A public man, shaped by private grief

 Nothing would ever be the same.
 Biden was instantly transformed into a politician whose career would forever be grounded in tragedy.
 Loss became central to Biden's political persona, a history he has often shared — at some points reluctantly, at others readily and on at least a few occasions with inaccuracies in the account.
 Now in his third bid for the White House, the painful story comes up as point of connection to voters and a personal experience on health care policy.

+But Biden confidants say the history is much more than that.
+It's essential to explaining the candidate's inclination to give others, even political opponents, the benefit of the doubt.
+Surmounting loss helped to shape a determination to overcome hard things that friends see reflected in Biden's recent talk about the need to work even with those "who may offend every fiber of your being," and in his can-do attitude toward world trouble spots.

 As it turned out, Biden's passage through hardship was not to be a one-time journey but a well-traveled path.
-His life was later rocked by serious illness, political setbacks, and, in 2015, the death of Beau from brain cancer at age 46.
-There were other, less public, trials, including son Hunter's struggles as an adult with addiction.
+His life was later rocked by serious illness, political setbacks, and, in 2015, Beau's death from brain cancer at age 46.
+There were other, less public, trials, including Hunter's struggles as an adult with addiction.

 Despite life's cruelties, though, Biden remarried, added daughter Ashley to his family, spent 26 years in the Senate, eight as vice president and pursued the presidency off and on for more than three decades.
 He's now making another run at age 76.